theoperatore/triangulate/README.md

 If you are satisfied with the location, then hit the "save" button.
 This will show prompts for an Azimuth heading and signal strength.

 After entering relevant information, a marker will be saved in the location specified along with a line denoting your entered azimuth.
-The new mark will also be saved to the database automatically, so even if the app closes or you need to use a different app, as long as the save icon is green, everything is saved correctly and you need not worry about losing the mark.
+The new mark will also be saved to the database automatically, so even if the app closes or you need to use a different app, as long as you can see the marker and line on the map,everything is saved correctly and you need not worry about losing the mark.

 If you decide that any created mark is incorrect, simply tap the mark to show a delete button that, when clicked, will delete the mark from your device.
 The database will automatically be updated with the change in marks.
-Again, as long as the save icon is green, everything is saved correctly.

 ### Computing a triangulation